Guardianships and Conservatorships

-Georgia Guardianship and Conservatorship Lawyer Serving Braselton and Gainesville
+Georgia Guardianship and Conservatorship Attorneys in Gainesville, GA and Braselton, GA

-A guardian is a person authorized to make decisions for another person known as a ward.
+Guardianship is when a person is authorized to make decisions for another person known as a ward.
 Often a guardian is appointed by the probate court when the person in need of a guardian suffers from mental illness or any other mental or physical condition rendering them unable to care for themselves or their property.
 The guardian may need to make decisions about such issues as housing or transportation for the ward and the required personal care.

 The guardianship may be unlimited or it may be limited as to its scope and its duration.